o1-labs/rfcs/0007-generalized-expression-framework.md

 ### What other designs have been considered and what is the rationale for not choosing them?

 The most appealing, tried, and tested alternative is to fork the kimchi repository -- or just the expression framework -- to allow for a different set of columns or constants.
-However, this results in a large amount of duplicated code, especially in some of the more complex helpers, and isn't compatible with a generalized 'customizable kimchi/pickles'.
+However, this results in a large amount of duplicated code, especially in some of the more complex helpers, and isn't compatible with a generalized 'customizable kimchi/pickles' proof system.

 ### What is the impact of not doing this?